Organum: Early organum

 The first document to describe organum specifically, and give rules for its performance, was the Musica enchiriadis (c.
-895), a treatise traditionally (and probably incorrectly) attributed to Hucbald of St. Amand.
+895).
 The oldest methods of teaching organum can be found in the Scolica and the Bamberg Dialogues, along with the Musica enchiriadis.
 The societies that have developed polyphony usually have several types of it found in their culture.
 In its original conception, organum was never intended as polyphony in the modern sense; the added voice was intended as a reinforcement or harmonic enhancement of the plainchant at occasions of High Feasts of importance to further the splendour of the liturgy.
-The analogue evolution of sacred architecture and music is evident: during previous centuries monophonic Mass was celebrated in Abbatial churches, in the course of the 12th and 13th centuries the newly consecrated cathedrals resounded with ever more complex forms of polyphony.
+The analogue evolution of sacred architecture and music is evident: during previous centuries monophonic Mass was celebrated in abbatial churches; in the course of the 12th and 13th centuries the newly consecrated cathedrals resounded with ever more complex forms of polyphony.
 Exactly what developments took place where and when in the evolution of polyphony is not always clear, though some landmarks remain visible in the treatises.
 As in these instances, it is hard to evaluate the relative importance of treatises, whether they describe the 'actual' practice or a deviation of it.
 As key-concept behind the creative outburst that manifested in the 11th and 12th centuries is the vertical and harmonic expansion of dimension, as the strongly resonant harmony of organum magnified the splendour of the celebration and heightened its solemnity.

 The earliest European sources of information concerning organum regard it as a well-known practice.
 Organum is also known to have been performed in several different rites, but the main wells of information concerning its history come from Gregorian chant.
 Considering that the trained singers had imbibed an oral tradition that was several centuries old, singing a small part of the chant repertory in straightforward heterophony of parallel harmony or other ways of "singing by the ear" would come naturally.
 It is made clear in the Musica enchiriadis that octave doubling (magadization) was acceptable, since such doubling was inevitable when men and boys sang together.
 The 9th-century treatise Scolica enchiriadis treats the subject in greater detail.
 For parallel singing, the original chant would be the upper voice, vox principalis; the vox organalis was at a parallel perfect interval below, usually a fourth.
 Thus the melody would be heard as the principal voice, the vox organalis as an accompaniment or harmonic reinforcement.
-This kind of organum is now usually called parallel organum, although terms such as sinfonia or diaphonia were used in early treatises.
+This kind of organum is sometimes called parallel organum, although terms such as sinfonia or diaphonia were used in early treatises.